-How to Organize Your Bedroom
+How to Decorate a Bedroom

 Whether you’re moving into your new master suite at your recently purchased million dollar mansion, or you’re shifting into a stinted dorm room the same size as the walk-in wardrobe of the mansion mentioned above, one question still lingers in both minds: where should I put all of my stuff?

-Who’s bedroom is it?
+Whose bedroom is it?

 Do you share the bedroom with your partner in your home?
 Are you staying in a shared space such as a flat or dorm?
 Are you living in a rental property where the property manager can easily red or green light the changes made to your area?

 What needs to go in the bedroom?

 Again, simple question but integral to getting your bedroom laid out in a way that avoids any headaches of bumped drawers and cramped spaces.
 List out the items you have or desire to be placed in your bedroom and place them in a list of essentials.

 - Clothes dressers